The Perfect Coffee

 Processing: Washed

-The washed process, employing a combination of dry and wet fermentation, accentuates the brightness and sweetness of this coffee.
+The washed process using a period of dry and wet fermentation accentuates the sweetness and acidity of this coffee.

 Coffee is exempt from GST.